mattlianje/etl4s/docs/trace.md

 `etl4s` deliberately keeps `Trace` minimal.
-If you need structured logging, metrics, or distributed tracing, wire in your own tools with a plain `tap` or inside your node bodies — you keep full control over your observability stack:
+If you need structured logging, metrics, or distributed tracing, wire in your own tools with a plain `tap` or inside your node bodies.
+You keep full control over your observability stack:

 ```scala
 val instrumented = Transform[String, Int] { s =>